Sujayhk31410/GoFundMe-Predictions/README.md

 - Text and image data significantly influence the success of campaigns.
 - Models demonstrated the potential to predict daily fundraising progress and identify urgent campaigns needing intervention.
 - Clustering analysis revealed actionable patterns in donation timing and behaviors.
+- The strongest predictors of the raised amount are numeric features like the number of donations, goal progress ratio, and goal amount, which directly impact fundraising success.
+Text-based features, such as specific words in the campaign description (e.g., family, little, health, world), enhance emotional and contextual appeal, motivating donors.
+Visual elements (e.g., beauty) and descriptive length also contribute, though their impact is secondary to numeric features.

 ---